VamsiMakke87/todo-app/README.md

     ```json
     {
       "userId": <user-id>,
-      "title": "Updated title" # add fields that needs to be updated
+      "title": "Updated title" # add fields that need to be updated
     }
     ```
   - Response: